Skip to Main Content

 (3)a.
 Except as provided in paragraph b., an Alabama resident who possesses a valid concealed carry permit may apply to the sheriff of his or her county of residence for issuance of a lifetime carry permit.

 b.
-A sheriff may require an applicant for a lifetime carry permit to possess a valid concealed carry permit for not more than five consecutive years prior to approving the application for issuance of the permit.
+A sheriff may require an applicant for a lifetime carry permit to possess a valid concealed carry permit for not more than five consecutive years before approving the license issuance application.
 A sheriff's determination under this paragraph shall not be subject to any appeal or review under subsection (j).

 (b)(1) Upon receipt of an application for a concealed carry permit, the sheriff shall complete a criminal background check through the National Instant Criminal Background Check System (NICS) and review the state firearms prohibited person database.